 - The destruction of Zeal in Chrono Trigger results in the floating kingdom falling from the sky.
 Between Lavos generally causing havoc and chunks of islands falling from near-orbit, the world is destroyed and flooded.
 It gets better, though.
 In fact, it's implied that the disaster is what ends the Ice Age, in the same way that Lavos's arrival started it... which qualifies for this trope as well.

-- In Lufia II Doom Fortress was used to attempt to destroy Parcelyte as a last ditch effort by Daos.
+- In Lufia II: Rise of the Sinistrals Doom Fortress was used to attempt to destroy Parcelyte as a last ditch effort by Daos.

 - In the standard ending of Cave Story, the entire floating island crashes to the ground after defeating the final boss.
 In the Good Ending, defeating the Perfect Run Final Boss will save the island from falling.